It takes no time to fall in love, but it takes you years to know what the love is.Jason Mraz

 The Logical Leap: Induction in Physics is a brilliant exposition of the inductive nature of physical science, interrelating the history of physics with Ayn Rand’s theory of concepts via Leonard Peikoff’s theory of scientific induction.
 This is the only written exposition of Dr. Peikoff’s crucial new theory of induction.

 It should be emphasized how fresh Sandra Shaw’s and David Harriman’s works are.
-You won’t find these insights outside of Objectivism, because it would take an Objectivist to identify them, and you won’t find these insights in any other place inside of Objectivism because Sandra Shaw and David Harriman are the first Objectivists to see and publish them.
+You won’t find these insights outside of Objectivism, because it would take an Objectivist to identify them, and you won’t find these insights in any other place inside of Objectivism because Sandra Shaw and David Harriman were the first Objectivists to see and publish them.

 5a.
 Ayn Rand’s best short pieces: